 Tagged arguments must appear before positional arguments, but they may appear in any order with other tagged arguments.
-For simplicity of the specification, this is not expressed in the syntax definitions with commands, but they still may be reordered arbitrarily provided they appear before positional arguments.
+For simplicity of the specification, this is not expressed in the syntax definitions

+Guenther & Showalter Standards Track [Page 12] with commands, but they still may be reordered arbitrarily provided they appear before positional arguments.
 Tagged arguments may be mixed with optional arguments.

-To simplify this specification, tagged arguments SHOULD NOT take tagged arguments as arguments.
+Tagged arguments SHOULD NOT take tagged arguments as arguments.